 Never stack panels during a stone veneer panel installation.
 The far left end panel on the second, fourth, and sixth course etc should be shortened to approximately half length (recreate the negative ship lap on the back of the shortened panel).
 This step is to guard against stacking same length GenStone panels vertically (same rule as any siding product).

 When cutting or routing panels always cut only the left or bottom of the panel which are the negative shiplap edges.
 Why?
-Because positive shiplaps (top and right side) are difficult to recreate on the job site.
+Doing so will allow you to avoid having to recreate the shiplap edge.

 Measure the face of the panels then transfer the measurements to the flat side of the panel to do any cutting or routing (measure twice, cut once).